How BetterHelp Can Support You In Finding Better Health

-- Learning healthy coping strategies can help with stress reduction and management of depression and anxiety.
+Learning healthy coping strategies can help reduce stress and manage depression and anxiety.

 Getting Started With BetterHelp

 To get started with therapy through BetterHelp, you’ll answer a short questionnaire online during the sign-up process.
-BetterHelp will match you with a therapist who’s right for you based on your location, areas of concern, and preferences.
+Then, BetterHelp will match you with a therapist who’s right for you based on your location, areas of concern, and preferences.
 You also have the option to change therapists if you feel someone different would be a better fit for you.
-The process of matching with a therapist is typically short—it can take just a few days or a few hours, depending on therapist availability.
+The matching process with a therapist is typically short—it can take just a few days or hours, depending on the therapist's availability.